lucashusted/propscore/README.md

 - `self.strata`: Series.
 The calculated strata (index starting at 0) that result from the propensity score, also following the same chapter.
 Missing values in outcome variable and propensity scores that fall outside of the allowable values (larger than max of control group and smaller than min of treatment group) are coded as NaN.

+- `self.trim_range`: tuple.
+The result of calculating the optimal trim min and max propensity score values.

+- `self.in_trim`: Series (True/False).
+An array where True means that the propensity score falls within the trim min/max range.

 ## References

-Imbens, G., & Rubin, D. (2015).
+Imbens, G., & Rubin, D. (2015a).
 Estimating the Propensity Score.
 In Causal Inference for Statistics, Social, and Biomedical Sciences: An Introduction (pp. 281-308).
 Cambridge: Cambridge University Press. doi:10.1017/CBO9781139025751.014

+Imbens, G., & Rubin, D. (2015b).
+Trimming to Improve Balance in Covariate Distributions.
+In Causal Inference for Statistics, Social, and Biomedical Sciences: An Introduction (pp. 359-374).
+Cambridge: Cambridge University Press. doi:10.1017/CBO9781139025751.017